dmastylo/RPI-Class2Go/README.md

 To bring this to life then we've built a few key features:

 * *Content Management*.
-We have build a simple content management system where course information (videos, static pages, problem sets) can be created, reviewed, and then published.
+We have built a simple content management system where course information (videos, static pages, problem sets) can be created, reviewed, and then published.
 One important ability is an automatic live date, so a professor (or, most